opentmf/opentmf-db-lock-service/README.md

             ctx.getRequestedVersion(), ctx.getLatestLock());

     if (ctx.getVersionChange() == VersionChange.UPGRADE) {
-      log.debug("There is no previous lock or the requested version is higher than the previous lock version.
+      log.debug("There is no previous lock version or the requested version is higher than the previous lock version.
 Do upgrade.");
     } else if (ctx.getVersionChange() == VersionChange.DOWNGRADE) {
       log.debug("The requested version is lower than the previous lock version and it has passed enough milliseconds for downgrade.
 Do downgrade.");
-    } else {
-      log.debug("The requested version is the same as the previous lock version or it is lower than the previous lock version but it has not passed enough milliseconds for downgrade.
-Do retain.");
     }
   }
 }